Acey-deucey

-Acey-deucey is a tables game, a family of board games that includes backgammon.
+Acey-deucey is a table game, a family of board games that includes backgammon.
 Since World War I, it has been a favorite game of the United States Navy, Marine Corps, and Merchant Marine.
 Some evidence shows that it was played in the early 1900s aboard U.S. Navy ships.
-The game is believed to be rooted in the Middle East, Greece, or Turkey, where there were variants in which the game started with pieces off the board.
+The game is believed to be rooted in the Middle East, Greece, or Turkey, where there were variants in which the game started with pieces off of the board.

 Compared to standard backgammon, acey-deucey is more like a race than a strategy game.
 It features a differing starting position, opening play, and rules for the endgame.
 There is no doubling cube.
 Because pieces may be retained in one's opponent's home board, the game offers substantial opportunities for backgame play.

-Other meanings

-Gambling

-Acey Deucey is a gambling game using playing cards in the same family as poker.

-Horse racing

-Acey-deucey is deliberately riding a horse with one stirrup shorter than the other.
-It is most often seen in racing in the United States, where a jockey will slightly lengthen the inside stirrup to gain better balance on turns, all of which are left-handed in America.
-Some riders believe this helps them.

 Initial setup

-The equipment needed for Acey-Deucey comprises a tables board, 15 pieces per player, called men or stones, and two dice.
+The equipment needed for acey-deucey comprises a tables board, 15 pieces per player, called men or stones, and two dice.
 All of both players' men are off the board when the game begins.